Table of Contents

 - Skills/Materials required– Good communication skills and the know-how of the given industry are required.

 Moreover, it’s a great option if you don’t want to mentally focus on anything except studies.
-All you have to is devote some part of your day to delivering mail in your designated area.
+All you have to do is devote some part of your day to delivering mail in your designated area.

 - Average salary– $15-20 per hour